Angel Blog

 “I started off at the information desk and then was asked by the VAVS (Veterans Affairs Voluntary Service) chief, Mike Kromoff, to take over Soldiers’ Angels.
 I didn’t know a lot about them but I have learned a lot since then.
 They are such a quality organization.
 They are one of the most efficient organizations I’ve ever worked for and everyone I work with is caring and really dedicated,” Roger says.

-Nowadays, Roger runs the craft room for veterans where he spends time talking to the veterans and has lots of activities for them to do since they can’t leave the VA.
-The craft room is currently for homeless veterans who have nowhere else to go.
-His wife, Lucy, opens the clothing room, which serves homeless veterans as well, and is right next to his room.
+Nowadays, Roger runs the craft room for Veterans where he spends time talking to the Veterans and has lots of activities for them to do since they can’t leave the VA.
+The craft room is currently for homeless Veterans who have nowhere else to go.
+His wife, Lucy, opens the clothing room, which serves homeless Veterans as well, and is right next to his room.
 She sees about 25-30 patients a day.

-“My wife is a big part of my life and we both share our love of veterans.
+“My wife is a big part of my life and we both share our love of Veterans.
 We both go in and open our rooms right next to each other.
 She does a marvelous job.
 She has to go through the clothing donations and really goes above and beyond by washing and drying the clothes before putting them out,” Roger says.

 “I’ve seen vets come in with nothing but socks on in February.
 It’s heart wrenching sometimes,” he adds.

-Roger and his wife have been deemed essential volunteers and so are allowed to continue their work volunteering, however their duties are a little different due to Covid safety measures.
-Before Covid, Roger would do patient visits to take hygiene kits, candy, popcorn, and other items to veteran patients and also distributed things in the hallways to vets as well.
+Roger and his wife have been deemed essential volunteers and so are allowed to continue their work volunteering; however their duties are a little different due to Covid safety measures.
+Before Covid, Roger would do patient visits to take hygiene kits, candy, popcorn, and other items to Veteran patients and also distributed things in the hallways to vets as well.
 He was also a “Red Coat Ambassador,” which was suspended due to COVID.
 Now, he runs the craft room and, sits in volunteer services to do whatever they need (working the phones, sitting at the information desk, escorting patients to appointments, etc.), and hands distributes items in hallways.

 “He comes in fairly regularly 2-3 times a week with his wife.
 When we get the popcorn or cookies he’s in here 4 or 5 times a week distributing those items.
 Super to work with!
 The warehouse even works directly with him, which is great for us.
 When something comes in and they know it’s his, they’ll call him direct.
 He connects with our local VAV, VFWs to distribute those to those organizations as well,” says Mike Kromoff, Chief, Voluntary Service at Department of Veterans Affairs.